-10. ERIC LINDROS, Team Canada, 31 points
+10. Eric Lindros, Team Canada, 31 points

-9. ESA KESKINEN, Team Finland, 32 points
+9. Esa Keskinen, Team Finland, 32 points

 While many of the players who shine at the WJC go onto play in the NHL, Keskinen never left Europe to pursue an NHL career.
 He played his entire pro-hockey career in the Swedish and Finnish Elite Leagues.
-In 1984, Keskinen lead Team Finland to a silver medal.
+In 1984, Keskinen led Team Finland to a silver medal.
 The year following in 1985, Keskinen set a WJC tournament record with 14 helpers and led the tournament in scoring with 20 points.
-Keskinen finished his WJC career by playing in 14 games and scoring 10 goals and 22 assists.
+He finished his WJC career by playing in 14 games and scoring 10 goals and 22 assists.

-8. NIKLAS SUNDSTROM, Team Sweden, 33 points
+8. Niklas Sundstrom, Team Sweden, 33 points

 In 1993, Sundstrom was arguably on the greatest offensive line in WJC history.
-Sundstrom, along with his two line-mates, Markus Naslund and Peter Forsberg, are the three Swedish players who appear on this list.
+Sundstrom, along with his two linemates, Markus Naslund and Peter Forsberg, are the three Swedish players who appear on this list.
 Sundstrom produced a whopping 18 goals in 21 career games.
 He led the tournament in scoring with 11 points in 1994.
 Sundstrom participated in three WJC tournaments from 1993 to ’95.
 He earned two silver medals and a bronze in that span.

-7. VLADIMIR RUZICKA, Team Czechoslovakia, 34 points
+7. Vladimir Ruzicka, Team Czechoslovakia, 34 points